KodepandaID/ujihttp/README.md

 # ujiHTTP
 HTTP handler testing for golang web framework.
+The benchmark features used [fasthttp](https://github.com/valyala/fasthttp).

 ## Support Framework
 Will support another framework for the future